CosmicDan-Minecraft/CosmicLib_OLD/README.md

-# CraftingOverhaul
+# CosmicLib
-### Minecraft mod.
-Provides a replacement, advanced crafting interface.
+### Minecraft mod library for common and shared functions

 #### License:
 * This mod is licensed under Apache License 2.0.
 See LICENSE.txt for details.